NillionNetwork/nillion-docs/docs/hacker-house-goa.md

       - Once you fill out the form at the end of this task, we will add you to a dedicated `hacker-house-goa` Discord channel too.
     - [Follow us on Twitter](https://x.com/nillionnetwork)

-2. Star & fork either the [Python](https://github.com/NillionNetwork/nillion-python-starter) or [JavaScript](https://github.com/NillionNetwork/cra-nillion) quickstart repos (bonus points for both)
+2. Star & fork the [Python](https://github.com/NillionNetwork/nillion-python-starter) quickstart repo & the [JavaScript Quickstart repo](https://github.com/NillionNetwork/cra-nillion/).

     🚨 Add the topic `nillion-nada` to this repo so we can find it easily